Tournament Registration Guide

 The two pre-requisite components involved to play in sanctioned competition are acquiring both membership and player license:

-- In order to compete in tournaments, each competitor must also own a player license (in addition to a Badminton Alberta membership).
+• In order to compete in tournaments, each competitor must also own a player license (in addition to a Badminton Alberta membership).
 Depending on the level of competition that your children are interested in, there are multiple levels of player licenses available for purchase.
-The two most likely categories of interest are:
+The categories of interest are:

 For a full breakdown of membership and license types available for purchase, click here.